Osagie-Godstand/Osagie-Godstand/README.md

 I am currently working on the MVP of my first side project, 'Ken,' a social platform.

 Disclaimer: I am not following a trend; I have always wanted to do this even before I started learning to code.
 I am not the type to hop from one unfinished project to another, so I will make sure to complete it, no matter how difficult it gets.
-Also, if I work on any new personal side project while still building 'Ken,' it is probably a 'Ken' enabler.
+Also, if I work on any new personal side project while still building 'Ken,' it'll only be a 'Ken' enabler.

 Goals: The goal is not necessarily to be unique but to offer a seamless user experience and hopefully make the Ken social platform valuable.
 I aim to ensure that navigating and using the Ken social platform is super easy.